pimcore/pimcore/doc/README.md

 The Core Framework documentation is divided into three sections that aim to guide the readers through its first use of the platform:

 * See the [Getting Started](#getting-started) section for an overview of the Core Framework or information about the installation process and the MVC pattern integration within Pimcore.
-* See the [Modules](#modules) section for details about managed elements in Pimcore and associated actions.
+* See the [Element Types](#element-types) section for details about managed elements in Pimcore and associated actions.
 * See the [Platform Topics](#platform-topics) section for documentation about all features implemented within Pimcore.

 ## Getting Started